lbl-srg/obc/specification/source/cdl.rst

      uLow  = pRel-25,
      uHigh = pRel+25) "Hysteresis for fan control";

-Some building control systems will need to evaluate this at translation because they cannot propagate parameters and/or cannot evaluate expressions.
+Some building control product lines will need to evaluate this at translation because they cannot propagate parameters and/or cannot evaluate expressions.

 To lower the barrier for a CDL translator, the ``modelica-json`` translator has two flags.
-One flag, called ``evaluatePropagatedParameters`` will cause the translator to evaluate the propagated parameter, leading to a JSON declaration that is equivalent to the declaration
+One flag, called ``evaluatePropagatedParameters`` will cause the translator to evaluate the propagated parameter, leading to a CDL-JSON declaration that is equivalent to the declaration

 .. code-block:: modelica